 "Use of beta-blockers among patients with new-onset CHD was associated with a lower risk of cardiac events only among patients with a recent MI," the authors write.

-Explore further: Beta-blocker use not associated with lower risk of cardiovascular events
+Explore further: Beta-blockers before surgery appear associated with lower risk of heart-related events

 Full Text (subscription or payment may be required)